Uniswap/jest-environment-hardhat/README.md

 ### Typescript

-If you are using Typescript, you can import the types by adding `import @uniswap/jest-environment-hardat` to your test files.
+If you are using Typescript, you can import types by adding `import @uniswap/jest-environment-hardat` to your test file, or by adding `@uniswap/jest-environment-hardhat` types to your `tsconfig`.